bluey22/dash_proxy/README.md

 - Content Delivery Networks (Different rate encodings are stored in different files, replicated in various CDN nodes)
 - Server side Manifest File (provides URLS for different chunks.
 Meaning, a client can pick up this chunk at this level, manifest directs to specific CDN nodes)
 - Client side bandwidth estimation (when to request, what encoding rate, where to request => **we pull this into our proxy, rather than the browser/client doing it**)
+- Heartbeat / background thread that periodically requests the manifest file from the DASH server in the event that it's dynamic

 ## Project Setup
 Set up a virtual environment and install requirements